The Heritage of Daniel Haston

 Two mothers of Daniel's children?

-David (born 1777) and Joseph (born 1780) were literate men.
+David (born 1777) and Joseph (born 1780) were English-literate men.
 Apparently, from documents signed by their "marks," Isaac (born 1794 or 1795) and Jesse (born 1796) could not write.
 Since, at that time, the education of children was often the responsibility of the mother, this could possibly indicate that Daniel had two wives, the earlier wife being literate and the later wife being illiterate.
 The known children of Daniel were born in clusters, David and Joseph were born in 1777 and 1780 and Isaac and Jesse were both born in the mid-1790s.
 Catherine was probably born in about 1790.
 One decade separates the birth of the first cluster from the second.
 It's also likely that there were children of Daniel born during the 1780s whose identities are unknown to us.

 Was Daniel also married to a McComisky?
 (McComiskey, McComesky, or some similar spelling of the surname)